xiwenchao/fully_observed_demo/README.md

 # fully_observed_demo

 This is a demo code of experiments in our paper:
->KuaiRec: A Fully Observed Dataset for Recommender Systems, [Paper in arXiv](https://arxiv.org/abs/2202.10842).
+>KuaiRec: A Fully Observed Dataset for Recommender Systems, [CIKM 2022, Full] (https://arxiv.org/abs/2202.10842).

 All the methods applied in the experiments have been clearly demonstrated in previous works and their corresponding code (please refer to https://ear-conv-rec.github.io/manual.html).
 As a result, we only give a simple example of how to make use of our contributed dataset, **KuaiRec**, to train and evaluate a CRS model.
 Specifically, the provided code is the Pytorch implementation and evaluation of *Popularity-oriented Recommender* (Section 5.1.5 in the paper) under two settings (MTG & STG) with three different sampling strategies (Uniformly Random, Positivity-oriented and Popularity-oriented).
 More details are given in the original paper.